2025 Storm Events in Gilbert

 - Bubbling or blistering on flat roof surfaces

-25% Rule: If damage affects more than 25% of the roof surface, or if your asphalt shingle roof is over 20 years old, replacement is typically more cost-effective than repeated repairs.
+25% Rule: If damage affects more than 25% of the roof surface, or if your asphalt shingle roof is over 20 years old, replacement is typically more effective than repeated repairs.
 For tile roofs, if underlayment has failed or more than 15% of tiles need replacement, a full replacement should be considered.

 Frequently Asked Questions